-Whether you already use PowerBuilder or are new to Sybase application development tools, PocketBuilder will help you create applications for the mobile environment or migrate them to it faster than ever before.
+Whether you already use PowerBuilder or are new to Sybase application development tools, PocketBuilder can help you create applications for the mobile environment quickly and efficiently.
+You can also use PocketBuilder to migrate existing PowerBuilder desktop applications to handheld devices.

-The target platform for PocketBuilder applications is Windows CE.
+The target platform for PocketBuilder applications is the Windows CE operating system, including its more recent Windows Mobile enhancements.
 The Windows CE API is a subset of the API for traditional Windows platforms.
-The most obvious difference between Windows CE and Windows 2000 or Windows XP is the screen size (real estate) available to deployed applications.
+The most obvious difference between Windows CE and desktop Windows platforms is the screen size (real estate) available to deployed applications.
 There are also stylistic differences for applications deployed to Windows CE platforms.